RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 # Elasticsearch, Kibana and Logstash

-NOTES: Should we suggest to use native OCP Operator fit that?
+NOTES: Should we suggest using native OCP Operator fit that?

 <https://github.com/elastic/helm-charts>